Justice & Faith Cohort

 through April 2027

-In a time of rising authoritarianism and oppression, the work of repair, resistance, and communal liberation is not optional.
-It cannot be done alone.
-And it cannot be done without a framework rooted in the text.
-The Justice & Faith Cohort is a seven-month learning community where Scripture, justice movements, and lived experience become a plumb line for how we think and how we act.
+The work of repair, resistance, and communal liberation has always been ours to do.
+In a time of rising authoritarianism and oppression, that call is harder to ignore.
+We believe the biblical tradition has more to say about liberation than most of us have been handed.
+The Justice & Faith Cohort is a seven-month learning community where Scripture, justice movements, and lived experience become a shared framework for how we think and how we act.

 WHAT WE’LL DO TOGETHER

-Each unit is built around a Hebrew word for justice, paired with a book, robust curriculum, and the history of justice movements.
-We think carefully and together about what we believe and why.
-Scripture, theology, and lived witness in conversation with one another.
+Each unit has curriculum connecting a theme to a book, Scripture study, and the justice movements that have come before us.
+We will think carefully and together about what we believe and why.
+Our studies will keep Scripture, theology, and lived experience in conversation with one another.

-Ideas that stay on paper and in conversation aren’t enough.
+Ideas that stay on paper and in conversation are just the beginning.
 Each unit moves towards action and practice where you live.
-Over seven months you will build toward naming, in community, what you are going to do with what you have learned.
+Over seven months you will build toward sharing, in community, the action steps you are taking as your next steps of repair, resistance, and liberation.

 WHAT THIS INCLUDES

-• A book and robust curriculum for each unit, moving from text to theology to action
+• Curriculum for each unit, moving from text to theology to action

 • A shared discussion board between every session to hold the conversation